GenomicsCoreLeuven/vsc_ngs_workshop/script_and_data/README.md

 You will see that the complete git repository is now available in your $VSC_DATA.

+> Note: These scripts use the thinking cluster, and were last updated in 2016.
+If you want to use these exercises and scripts, since 2019 you will have to use the Genius cluster.
+It is possible that not all tools are installed, or the tools will have a higher version.
+You will need to change a few things, but since you are a bioinformatician, and want to set the step to HPC, this would not be so hard :)...

 #PART 1: High Performance Computing

 ##Exercise 1